 Organic Food and Simplicity

 So how do the likes of Manolo know?
-Ten years, says Woodhead, she could“just stand up there and say something, and clients – retailers, designers – would just buy it.
+Ten years, says Woodhead, she could “just stand up there and say something, and clients – retailers, designers – would just buy it.
 Now they’re more aware, that information is more accessible.”
 And really the forecasters are working just few minutes, five at most, into the future, using data we can all find quite easily.
 Ellen Haeser stands behind organic food and simplicity.
 She believes that people are fed up with too much choice.
 ‘They don’t want 25 types of jam,’ she says.
 And her proof?
 “I already realise this with myself.
 I like to spend money carefully and I know this will happen in three to five years.”

-But looking at the paper and all the protests around genetically modified food, it’s not a hard conclusion to reach.
+But looking at the papers and all the protests around genetically modified food, it’s not a hard conclusion to reach.
 Indeed, every colour book refers to this.
 You can already see eco-friendly styles in Star Wars with those felt capes or Birkenstocks, whose curving shapes Haeser promises will soon start influencing not just what we put on our feet but the rest of our bodies.
 The colour consultants pay close attention to newspapers and magazines.
 Yes, even these very words and images will come under the prognosticator’s scrutiny, as will Women’s Own, Living Etc, wallpaper* and a slew of gay, teen, fan, style and lifestyle mags – all looking for what will crest into a trend.

 Getting it Right

-And all the forecasters over predict, Cooper insists.
+And all the forecasters over-predict, Cooper insists.
 They need to get it right.
 Thus an 80 per cent success rate is good, and Indra can pride himself that in the last seven years he only got it wrong once, calling for orange vacuums a year too early in 1994.
 In the UK, he explains, it looked old-fashioned rather than retro.
 People still had too much orange stuff hanging around from the first time it was popular.
 Colour is an imprecise science.
 Members of the Color Marketing Group tack ‘CMG’ after their names, as if the initials give more creditability.
 They all insist ‘colour evolves’, that its course can be plotted by looking at the present.
 “Nothing comes from out of the blue”, Pantone’s Tod Sculman says, unaware of the pun.
 Follow the path of the pink, for example.
 Yes, in part it’s red’s advancement, but he links it with travel to India.
 Perhaps you could blame it all on Madonna and people going there with some new-found late – Nineties spiritualism and bringing pink fabric back.
 Soon, though, it starts to slip into the popular consciousness and take on a life of its own.